Robpol86/dotfilestest/README.md

 My dotfiles.
 Nothing special.

-Used on OS X and Linux (Fedora/RHEL/Centos/Ubuntu/Debian).
+Used on OS X and Linux (Fedora/RHEL/Centos/Ubuntu/Debian) with bash and zsh.

 ## Install